WohlSoft/Moondust-Devkit-Help/EditorUI/Menubar.md

 * **Run testing of the saved file** - will start testing of the saved file.
 Inter-processing integration will not work.

-* **PGE Engine** (Moondust Engine) - The sub-menu of extra actions and features related to the Moondust Engine - the default and main engine of a Moondust Project.
+* **Moondust Engine** (formerly PGE Engine) - The sub-menu of extra actions and features related to the Moondust Engine - the default and main engine of a Moondust Project.

 * **TheXTech** - The sub-menu of extra actions and features related to the X-Tech engine - the modern port of SMBX Engine.